Strategic storytelling

 Consistency is achieved when all communication—across all teams, channels, and formats—has the same strategic origin.
 This can only be achieved when strategy is translated into narrativable topics stories.

-The thematic architecture provides orientation: from the guiding principle to thematic areas to stories and articles, a clear line emerges—from the "why" to the "how."
-There is often a disconnect between the strategic level (goals, messages, topics) and the tactical level (formats, channels, publication frequencies).
-It is crucial to combine both – so that strategy is evident in every post and communication can unfold its full effect.
+The thematic architecture provides structure: from the overarching concept through thematic areas to stories and content, a clear path emerges—from “why” to “how.”
+There is often a disconnect between the strategic level (goals, messages, topics) and the tactical level (formats, channels, publication schedules).
+The key is to connect the two—so that strategy is evident in every post and communication can achieve its full impact.

 Based on strategic goals and topics, the tactical implementation of the stories in formats and channels follows.